Relocating to an EMF-free zone in Canada

 Since mainstream society does not seem too keen to be sympathetic to the suffers of EHS, it’s unlikely it will get easier to find these EMF-free zones to relocate to Canada.
 However, that’s not to say more people will catch on the trend, and start their own communities where you can relocate in Canada to avoid EMFs.
 Keep in mind though, this may mean a big life change, as many long-distance moves usually are.
 Being far from family, or your job, could mean that staying in ‘regular’ cell-phone, Wi-Fi and smart metre areas will be necessary.

-Call Ferguson Moving & Storage in Richmond BC
+Call Ferguson Moving & Storage

 By the way, thanks to you we’re celebrating our 5th year in a row as Vancouver’s ‘Best of 2017’ moving & storage company!
 Thank You!!